d1vshar/pw4j/README.md

 - Alliance Bank API
 - Nation-Military API

->**Note:** All unauthenticated APIs will be made authenticated by game devs in future releases.

 ### Features
 - Simple design to handle API requests.
 - In-built cache system for faster requests.